rangiho/Malaria-in-Sub-Saharan-Africa/README.md

-This project investigates the long-run economic and educational consequences of malaria in Sub-Saharan Africa, a region historically excluded from the World Health Organization’s 1955 Global Malaria Eradication Programme (GMEP).
-While eradication campaigns in the Americas and South Asia generated large human capital and income gains, Africa was considered too poor for large-scale intervention.
-This institutional decision contributed to the continent’s sustained malaria burden and unequal global health outcomes.

-Using a country-year panel from 2000 to 2023 and a difference-in-differences framework, we estimate the effect of baseline malaria exposure on GDP per capita and schooling outcomes.
-After incorporating validated exogenous controls for agricultural structure and political stability, we find no significant aggregate effect of pre-2005 malaria endemicity on post-2005 development outcomes.
-However, additional analyses reveal meaningful heterogeneity.
-Insecticide-treated mosquito nets are consistently associated with higher income and education levels, while antimalarial drug treatment shows weaker or negative associations.
-Effects also differ sharply by income group.
-Poorer countries experience substantially larger benefits from both prevention and treatment, which contradicts the historical belief that low-income settings yield limited returns to malaria control.

-These findings highlight the developmental value of preventive vector-control strategies, the need to target high-burden low-income countries, and the importance of strong institutions for effective program delivery.
-The project reframes malaria eradication as a long-term development investment and provides open-source data and code for further research.
+**Overview**

+This repository contains my empirical analysis of malaria’s long-run economic and educational impacts in Sub-Saharan Africa.
+Motivated by the historical exclusion of Africa from the 1955 Global Malaria Eradication Programme (GMEP), I study whether early malaria burden continues to influence GDP per capita and schooling outcomes today.

+I use a country-year panel from 2000 to 2023 and apply causal inference techniques, robustness checks, and intervention-specific analysis to understand how malaria prevention and treatment shape development trajectories.

+**Research Questions**

+Does baseline malaria endemicity (pre-2005) predict long-run economic or educational outcomes?

+Do malaria interventions (mosquito nets, antimalarial drugs, vector control) generate observable development gains?

+Are effects heterogeneous across income groups?

+Does the historical decision to bypass Africa in GMEP continue to shape inequality today?

+**Data Sources**

+Malaria burden: Malaria Atlas Project (incidence, prevalence, mortality)

+Economic outcomes: World Bank World Development Indicators

+Institutions: Worldwide Governance Indicators

+Climate & Geography: FAO, WDI

+Education: UNESCO Institute for Statistics

+Sample excludes Cabo Verde due to missing malaria data.

+**Methods**

+I estimate a series of models including:

+Panel econometrics with country and year fixed effects

+Difference-in-differences using pre-2005 endemicity

+Robustness checks with lagged controls

+Intervention-specific regressions (ITNs, treatment coverage, IRS)

+Income-group heterogeneity analysis

+I also validate agricultural and institutional controls using exogenous climate and governance measures.

+**Key Findings**

+Baseline malaria burden shows no significant aggregate effect on GDP or schooling after 2005.

+Mosquito nets are strongly associated with higher income and education levels.

+Drug-based treatment shows weaker or sometimes negative associations.

+Low-income countries experience the strongest gains, contradicting the historical belief that they do not benefit from eradication efforts.

+Results highlight the importance of prevention-focused strategies and institutional capacity.

+**Interpretation**
+The absence of strong aggregate effects does not imply malaria is irrelevant for development.
+Instead:

+Preventive vector control plays a critical role.

+Interventions must be targeted toward low-income high-burden countries.

+Malaria eradication should be treated as a development investment, not only a health policy.